 Respond to Kids with these rock star phrases and you are on your way to communicating better than ever!
 Communicating with kids is tough.
 Learn more about five responses that work to communicate with kids more effectively during challenging moments.

 Related Post: Positive Parenting 101

 I am not the perfect parent.
 I try really hard though.
 I read a lot.
-I heed advice from many friends and family members.
-So, here are five effective responses (honed down from much more) that I’ve tested with my sons.
+I take in advice from many friends and family members.
+So, here are five effective responses (honed down from much more) that I've tested with my sons.

 How to Get Kids to Listening Today (Not Tomorrow)

 #1 – Put an End to Potty Talk

 “Do heroes say ‘stupid'?”
 My husband rocks this one.
 My boys are obsessed with heroes in myths, especially.
 So my husband says to them, ‘talk like a hero.'
 It works.

 “You are good at hard things.”
 What child doesn't have trouble when he reaches a challenge?
 Most do.
 My husband also coined this one.
 Reminding our children that it is okay to be afraid when tackling hard things in life, but that hard things are worth embracing is key.